raritet/bytebeat-compo/README.md

 ## Why?

 The ultimate purpose of this compilation, for me at least, is to use the formulae to train a text-level neural network to create its own bytebeat tunes.
-However, it could simply be a nice, single place to keep the world's known bytebeat tunes.
+However, it could simply be a nice place to keep the world's known bytebeat tunes.

 ## Deets